A quick guide to customizing your user interface (UI) in World of Warcraft!

 One of the quickest ways to improve your gameplay in World of Warcraft is by customizing your user interface (UI).
-As silly as it may sound, the location of various windows and information has a major impact on how well you play.
-By default, your attention is focused on your character.
-However, if we look at the default UI, you’ll notice that there is a lot of space between items on the screen which can make it hard to focus on your character and everything else at the same time.
+As silly as it may sound, the location of various windows in your UI has a major impact on how well you play.
+If you look at the default UI, you’ll notice that there is a lot of space between items on the screen which can make it hard to focus on your character and everything else at the same time.
 Luckily, there are several addons you can use to make a better UI!

 Fortunately, there is no risk in giving ElvUI a test run since it is free and can be easily disabled if you don’t like it.
 Let’s look at how you can download and setup ElvUI now.

-1. Download the ElvUI addons files from tukui.org
+Step 1.
+Download the ElvUI addon files from tukui.org

-Unlike many AddOns for World of Warcraft, ElvUI must be downloaded from the creator’s website and not through a service like CurseForge.
+Unlike many AddOns for World of Warcraft, ElvUI is best downloaded from the creator’s website.
 It can be downloaded at tukui.org directly or through a desktop client that you can get through the site.

-Almost there.
-The second to last screen asks you to choose between setting up “Aura Bars & Icons” or “Icons Only.”
-I would personally recommend “Aura Bars & Icons,” but you can select either option and continue.
+The eighth screen will ask you to choose between setting up “Aura Bars & Icons” or “Icons Only.”

 3. Refine your UI layout and appearance

-I could spend an entire article (if not series of articles) walking through all the potential options available.
-If you want to deep dive into the modules and options I would recommend reading this detailed guide on Wowhead.
+I could spend an entire article (if not a series of articles) walking through all the potential options available.
+If you want to deep dive into the modules and options, I would recommend reading this detailed guide on Wowhead.

 The other really helpful resource for getting started is the ElvUI profile sharing offered on wago.io.
 After navigating to the website, you will find a list of ElvUI profiles for every class and specialization in the game.
 You can either scroll through these for inspiration or you can import them into your game.